ranjithkumarjally/EV-Population-Tableau-Project/README.md

 # Electric Vehicle Data Analysis Report
 ## Overview
-This repository contains a comprehensive analysis of electric vehicle (EV) data.
-The analysis is performed using Power BI and provides insights into various aspects of the EV market, including vehicle types, manufacturers, model years, and state-wise distribution.
-The goal of this project is to offer a detailed understanding of the EV landscape and assist stakeholders in making data-driven decisions.
+This repository contains a detailed data analysis report on electric vehicles (EV) using Tableau.
+The report provides insights into various aspects of EV data, including vehicle types, manufacturers, and regional distributions.
+The goal of this project is to help stakeholders understand the trends and key metrics in the electric vehicle market, facilitating informed decision-making.
 ## Dashboard image:
 ![ELECTRIC VEHICLE DATA ANALYSIS](https://github.com/user-attachments/assets/4dd41b69-a21a-4ee1-b49e-1004cf126af2)